Mailing Lists

 3:30 - 4:10 |

 Tailoring Accommodations to the Individual Is your DSPS department sacrificing maximum student outcomes for rote efficiency?
 You are not alone.
 This presentation is meant to motivate us to work more closely with the students we serve and remind us why we do what we do.
 It encourages in-person intake appointments, live training sessions, unique solutions, and follow-up assessments rather than automated systems or tutorial videos that allow such encounters to become secondary.
 This lively session is intended to promote discussion, encourage ideas, and spark innovation.
-You are sure to leave feeling invigorated and renewed. |
+You are sure to leave feeling invigorated and renewed.
+Presentation Slides for Tailoring Accommodations to the Individual (PDF) |

 Nate Streeper |